ICE Deportation is on the Rise in Georgia

 - Schooling for the children, etc.

-It is suggested that parents prepare temporary legal documents detailing who will care for their children if one or both parents are detained or deported.
+It is suggested that parents prepare temporary legal documents detailing who will care for their children if one or both parents are detained or deported from the United States.
 A lawyer can help prepare a temporary guardianship petition to file with the courts, if necessary.
-Be prepared.
+Be prepared and talk to your immigration attorney about the removal proceedings and deportation defense.
 The same process in preparing your children for detention or deportation applies to your personal finances and any other personal matter that needs attention if a single immigrant parent is detained for long periods of time.

 - Write down information on your home, finances, and emergency contacts.
 Make sure this information is legally prepared and that you have identified authorized users, power of attorney representative, and/or beneficiaries to have access to your personal information.